aharri123/dsc-phase-1-project-v2-4/README.md

-I also looked into more detail in two different series which play on nostalgia, which were Star Wars, and the Marvel Cinematic Universe movies.
-Both of these are discussed in detail in my powerpoint.
+I also looked into more detail in two different series which play on nostalgia, and how that affected their success in the box office.
+The two series were Star Wars, and the Marvel Cinematic Universe movies.
+Both of these are discussed more in detail in my powerpoint.

 1. `README.md`